mamcode/my-odoo-notes/README.md

 * recordset.mapped(path): The method mapped allows traverse the fields of the recordset.
 For example partner.mapped('child_ids.email') gets the email address of the contacts of the partner in a python list.

+* self.user_has_groups('xml_id_of_the_group'): Check whether the user of the environment belongs to the group with XML ID "xml_id_of_the_group".

+* model.fields_get(): This method is used by the web client to query for the fields of the model and their properties.
+It returns a Python dictionary mapping field names to a dictionary of field attributes, such as the "display" string or the "help" string.
+This method can be extended (as create, write, read..) for modifying attributes of the fields of the model in the web client.

 Sources
 -------